canjs/canjs/guides/getting-started-tutorial/models.md

 new instance of a `can.Model.List`, and you pass the constructor a plain JavaScript object, that List's constructor parameter will be passed to the `can.Model`'s `findAll` function.
-The `findAll` function will run, and the list will be populated with the results of the `findAll` function, as below:
+The `findAll` function will run, and the list will be populated with the results of the `findAll` function, as below [1](#ModelList):

 ![](../can/guides/images/4_models/New.Model.List.png)

-We'll look at the `can.Model`'s `findOne` function later on, when we create our Menu Component.
 Finally, let's add the scripts we created to our `index.html` file:

 ```
 <script src="libs/jquery.js"></script>